 Program Director: Dr. Mark Faust (firstname.lastname@example.org)

-The Cognitive Science Academy is an interdisciplinary community engaged in advancing the discovery, dissemination, and application of knowledge in cognitive science.
-The Academy provides an interdisciplinary approach to understand the processes and representations that are the basis to intelligent actions by building upon the strong academic programs that are already in place in its contributing departments—Psychology, Computer Science, Software and Information Systems, Philosophy, English, Electrical and Computer Engineering, and Civil Engineering.
+Cognitive Science at UNC Charlotte began with the formation of the Cognitive Science Academy, an interdisciplinary community of faculty and students engaged in advancing the discovery, dissemination, and application of knowledge in cognitive science.
+The Academy provides an interdisciplinary approach by building upon the strong academic programs that are already in place in its contributing departments—Psychology, Computer Science, Software and Information Systems, Philosophy, English, Electrical and Computer Engineering, and Civil Engineering.

 What careers are available in Cognitive Science?